Amos 5, 10-15

 Unfortunately, in today's world, there are still farmers and labourers who are exploited in the developing world who do not have enough money to eat or buy medicine when they get sick because they are exploited by unfair trade.

 This passage reminds us that God is near when we make the right choices in our lives.
-One of the ways we can show love for others in the world is participating in God's miracle of Fair Trade.
+One of the ways we can show love for others in the world is participating in God's miracle of fair trade.

 Something to do

-This Easter we can celebrate our love for others in the world by buying and choosing Fair Trade products.
+We can celebrate our love for others in the world by buying and choosing Fair Trade products.
 It is by doing so we might be able to help others to live.

 Something to pray